MattPlum/react-deploy/README.md

 ## About

-Matthew Lee's Portolfio website, modified from [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+Matthew Lee's Portolfio website, forked and modified from [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).